-Mark Zuckerberg wanted to disrupt philanthropy.
-But it has a race problem.
+Mark Zuckerberg’s effort to disrupt philanthropy has a race problem

 At the company’s July all-hands meeting, Chan revealed that the new diversity chief would analyze both employee issues and external investments with a staff of two full-time employees but said the role will report to Estrada.
 (Facebook made a similar move two weeks earlier, when Chief Operating Officer Sheryl Sandberg announced that diversity chief Maxine Williams would report to her, despite pressure that the role report to Zuckerberg.)

-Chan also shared findings from a 2020 employee engagement survey, completed in April, showing that 59 percent of Black employees said the CZI was inclusive, compared with 87 percent of White employees, and 86 percent of both Asian and Latino employees, according to a image of the survey.
+Chan also shared findings from a 2020 employee engagement survey, completed in April, showing that 59 percent of Black employees said CZI was inclusive, compared with 87 percent of White employees, and 86 percent of both Asian and Latino employees, according to a image of the survey.

 Tech companies are asking their black employee groups to fix Silicon Valley’s race problem — often for free

-The results of the 2020 survey echoed findings from a 2018 survey, viewed by The Post, where focus groups of Black employees said the CZI’s leaders needed to improve the way they handle race and that Black employees felt CZI’s philosophy had become “All Lives Matter."
+The results of the 2020 survey echoed findings from a 2018 survey, viewed by The Post, in which focus groups of Black employees said CZI’s leaders needed to improve the way they handle race and that Black employees felt CZI’s philosophy had become “All Lives Matter."

-That impression came from a town hall in late 2018, after the CZI changed its mission statement from “advancing human potential and promoting equal opportunity” to “a future for everyone.”
+That impression came from a town hall in late 2018, after CZI changed its mission statement from “advancing human potential and promoting equal opportunity” to “a future for everyone.”

-The CZI’s former diversity, equity, and inclusion manager Maurice Wilkins says he asked Zuckerberg at that meeting whether CZI would be explicit about its support for Black and marginalized communities.
-According to Wilkins, Zuckerberg replied that it was already obvious based on the CZI’s work.
+Former CZI diversity, equity, and inclusion manager Maurice Wilkins says he asked Zuckerberg at that meeting whether CZI would be explicit about its support for Black and marginalized communities.
+According to Wilkins, Zuckerberg replied that it was already obvious based on CZI’s work.

 Wilkins said he believes Zuckerberg and Chan genuinely want to do good but don’t appreciate the need to over-invest in marginalized communities who have less access to resources.